Zambia May 7-12, 2023

 Although this park is generally well-protected from poaching, its black rhinos were extirpated by 1987, and the elephant population has been under serious pressure at times.

-South Luangwa is also accessible by 4×4 vehicle.
+South Luangwa is also accessible by 4×4 vehicles.

 Undoubtedly the best way to experience South Luangwa is to be in your own (safari) vehicle.
 A Luangwa self-drive exploration and guided service when needed, gives you the freedom to plan for your own interests and move at your own pace plus adds the thrill of spotting wildlife at your leisure.
 Get out in the village and at various community projects and enjoy Zambian life.
 That’s why you have your “own” vehicle.

 Driving.
-The South Luangwa National Park is surrounded by the so called GMA’s (Game Management Areas).
-You will find only limited habitation and you will be able to see an abundance of wildlife, like, lions, leopards, elephants, girafs, etc. A recommendable tour is from Petauke to Malama, on to Mfuwe and to the Nsefu sector (or the other way around).
-This route can only be done with a well equipped 4×4 car.
+The South Luangwa National Park is surrounded by the so-called GMA’s (Game Management Areas).
+You will find only limited habitation and you will be able to see an abundance of wildlife, like, lions, leopards, elephants, giraffes, etc. A recommendable tour is from Petauke to Malama, on to Mfuwe and to the Nsefu sector (or the other way around).
+This route can only be done with a well-equipped 4×4 car.
 You will see and enjoy to the full, the true rural Africa, the local people and their villages and wildlife.

 Alternative route: From Mfuwe there is the possibility to go right through the park to the North.
-This is a really adventurous road.
+This is an adventurous road.
 Do NOT drive this road when it is wet/raining!
-When you passed the northern gate, you will reach the escarpment and you have to drive up a very steep road.
+When you pass the northern gate, you will reach the escarpment and you have to drive up a very steep road.
 It can be done by good 4×4 drivers, but do it slowly.
-Once out of the Luangwa valley you will have a stunning view over the valley.
+Once out of the Luangwa Valley, you will have a stunning view of the valley.

 North Luangwa National Park is only recently open for day trips